easybuild-org/EasyBuild.FileSystemProvider/README.md

 ```

 > [!WARNING]
 > At the time of writing, `RelativeFileSystemProvider` does not watch you filesystem for changes.
-In order for your IDE, to pick changes, you either need to restart it or make a change to `RelativeFileSystemProvider<".">` to force a refresh.
+To manually refresh changes, you can do one of the following:
+> * Rebuild the project
+> * Restart the IDE
 >
 > This is [planned](https://github.com/easybuild-org/EasyBuild.FileSystemProvider/issues/1) to be improved in the future